AlphaGaming7780/Thunderdome/README.md

 ## Documentation
-It is possible to customize the game mode in the ConVars of the mod, see the [Northstar documentation](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#convars)
+It is possible to customize the game mode with the ConVars of the mod, see the [Northstar documentation](https://r2northstar.gitbook.io/r2northstar-wiki/hosting-a-server-with-northstar/dedicated-server#convars)

 #### ConVars